mvcds/my-library/carreer/development/State.md

-The ability to "remember" information over time
+It's a [[Software]] [[Abstraction]] about time.
+Giving programs the ability to "remember" information.

+...

+This abstract time is simply a sequence of values in time that has a single name.